-Despite CPI inflation remaining stubbornly high, falling this month from +7.9% to +6.8% (and from a peak of +11.1%), the BoE do not expect it to come back below target until 2025 and the average independent prediction for the end of 2023 is +4.5%.
+Despite CPI inflation remaining stubbornly high, falling this month from +6.8 to +6.7% (and from a peak of +11.1%), the BoE do not expect it to come back below target until 2025 and the average independent prediction for the end of 2023 is +4.5%.
 The previous increases were driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and ongoing labour market imbalances.
-As expected, base rates increased by a further 25 basis points to 5.25% and we are likely to be very close to the peak.
+Thankfully, base rates remained level and we are likely to be very close to the peak, maybe even already there, although previous comments from the Bank of England inferred further increases.
 Although they are still forecast to remain low by historical standards, today's ratio of household debt to wages means that serious problems will be caused at a much lower base rate than was true in the past.
 There are also concerns that raising rates too quickly could make the risk of recession worse, particularly since the persistent high inflation has been primarily driven by energy prices and their indirect consequences, rather than business or consumer behaviour.
 The number of rate rises over such a short space of time are also potentially fuelling further inflation due to the impact on mortgage costs, also leading to increases in rental prices and increasing wage demands, leading to increased business costs being passed on to consumers.
+The Bank of England's concerns are around wage demands and service costs, although others are worried about secondary effects that are harmful to growth going forward.